olgacoz/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-A simple rock/paper/scissors game that is played in the console.
+A simple Rock–Paper–Scissors game with a user interface.

+The game finishes once the computer or player reaches 5 points.